Zhang Wentian: The First Chinese Civil War (1927-1937)

-In February 1931, Zhang Wentian returned to Shanghai, and soon served as the Minister of Propaganda Department of the CCP Central Committee.
+In February 1931, Zhang Wentian returned to Shanghai, and soon served as the Minister of Publicity Department of the CCP Central Committee.
 In September of the same year, the provisional central political bureau was established by Bo Gu, Zhang Wentian, Lu Futan, Li Zhusheng, Kang Sheng, Chen Yun, Huang Ping, Liu Shaoqi, Wang Yun Cheng and other nine; Bo Gu, Zhang Wentian, Lu Futan as the Standing Committee.
 After the outbreak of January 28 Incident in 1932, Zhang Wentian was disturbed by the class struggle mode of thinking, which denounced the Nineteenth Route Army generals as reactionary and counter-revolutionary "anti-Japanese warlords".
 He pointed out that the Party's strategy is "supporting the soldiers to struggle against Japan automatically and to oppose their superiors, using every opportunity to expose the deceptions of these officials" and making them to think that "they must kill their reactionary superiors in order to win the war."

 In December 1932, the Shanghai underground party was once again destroyed.
 Lu Futan and others in Politburo Standing Committee were arrested, resulting in Zhang Wentian, Chen Yun and others to almost get arrested.
 In January 1933, Zhang Wentian moved to the Central Soviet Area with the temporary central government, and served as the Minister of the Central Bureau of the Soviet Union, and as the chairman of Ruijin Workers and Peasants Democratic Government.

 At that time, the Nationalist Government was preparing for the Fourth Encirclement Campaign against the Jiangxi Soviet.
 Chiang Kai-shek personally commanded the attack.
 Bo Gu held a meeting of the Central Committee of the Chinese Communist Party, arguing that they should stick to their positions.
 This proposal has been opposed by the Chinese Communist Party Fujian Provincial Party Secretary Luo Ming, who said that they should continue the guerrilla warfare since people do not have the strength to resist long-term warfare.
 Luo Ming pointed out straightforwardly that the resolution of the Central Bureau was an "empty preaching".
 Bo Gu was enraged and wrote "The Central Bureau's position about Decisions from Fujian Provincial Committee," in which he accused Luo Ming of "opportunism" (Luo Ming doctrine), followed by the launching of anti-Luo Ming campaign.
 Many grassroots and front-line cadres involved were dismissed from their posts.